How long is the contract?

 Who will I be dealing with?

 As a small business, you will be dealing directly with our HR Advisors who understand and appreciate the needs of your business.
 We are a small team of 3 people, therefore you won’t be dealing with any large contact centres.

 We are based in Fife and we currently support clients across Scotland, including Aberdeen, Dundee, Perth, Fife, Edinburgh, East Lothian, West Lothian, Falkirk and Dunbartonshire.
 We also have an office base in London allowing us to support clients in this area.

 What hours are you available by phone or e-mail?

 Our normal office hours are 9am to 5pm, Monday to Friday.
-However due to the nature of some of our clients businesses, we frequently support HR activities in the evening and at the weekends.
-If you do require out of office support this will be discussed when we agree terms.
+However, due to the nature of some of our clients' businesses, we frequently support HR activities in the evening and at the weekends.
+If you do require out of office support this will be discussed when we agree on terms.

 What are the benefits of outsourced HR Support?